nostr-protocol/nips/draft.md

 ### Merge Requests

 A source control event MAY contain an `m` tag indicating the event is specific to a merge request.
 If present, the `m` tag SHALL define the branch being merged into and the branch being merged in.
 An event MAY include the URL of the repository being merged from.
 This could be included when the URL being merged from is not in the `b` tag of the event or for specificity.
-When creating a merge request, the `content` field MAY contain a justification/explanation for the merge
+When creating a merge request, the `content` field MAY contain a justification/explanation for the merge.
+The `l` tag MAY be included with an `m` tag.
+The `l` tag specifies the relative file path and line number that the event is referencing.

 ```json
 {